scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 experience.
 The GUI typically provides buttons and widgets for the most common tasks, whereas the CLI requires recalling and typing out commands to accomplish tasks.
-However, the friendliness of the GUI comes at a cost |---| it can be much more difficult to perform advanced tasks using the GUI as compared to using the CLI.
+However, the friendliness of the GUI comes at a cost---it can be much more difficult to perform advanced tasks using the GUI as compared to using the CLI.
 Using a GUI is analogous to using a phrase book to express yourself in a foreign language, whereas using a CLI is like learning words to form new